ibmresilient/resilient-community-apps/res_virustotal/README.md

 ## Description

-This content package contains a single resource file with the following rule and workflow:
+This content package contains a single resource file with the following playbooks:

-1. VirusTotal Scan (Rule)
+1. VirusTotal Scan (PB)
-- Automatic rule invoked by an artifact that is a Domain, IP address, Hash, or URL.
+- Automatic playbook invoked on creation of artifact that is a Domain, IP address, Hash, or URL.

-- Associated with the VirusTotal Scan Hits Workflow
+2. VirusTotal Scan (PB)
-2. VirusTotal Scan Hits (Workflow)
+- Manual playbook that can be invoked on an artifact that is a Domain, IP address, Hash, or URL.

-- Perform lookups for artifacts including ip addresses, hashes, domains, and URLS and creates a hit for the artifact if it is deemed potentially malicious by VirusTotal.
+- Manual playbook that Perform lookups for artifacts including ip addresses, hashes, domains, and URLS and creates a hit for the artifact if it is deemed potentially malicious by VirusTotal.
 - Uses the Function VirusTotal

 ![Hits](./screenshots/hits.png)

 ## Package Dependences
 The workflows in this package depend on the following
-- SOAR Version 43
+- SOAR Version 45.2.0
-- fn_virustotal Version 1.0.7
+- fn_virustotal Version 1.1.0

 ## Prerequisite